datacamp/tutorial/cran-comments.md

 ## Reverse dependencies

-There are no packages depending on 'tutorial' yet.
+There are no packages depending on this package yet.